aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 ## Pre-requisites to Deploy the sample Lambda function

+### If you want to understand and deploy the Lambda function yourself

+If you do not want to build and deploy the lambda function yourself, you can jump to the step - "Generate Database Activity"

+If you are interested to understand more details of how the lambda function was built and deployed, or if you want to do it yourself, read the below sections before the "Generate Database Activity" step

+* [Install Pre-requisites]

-**Note - As part of the CloudFormation template, we have already built and deployed the Lambda Function that will process the incoming Database Activity Streams records from the Kinesis Data Stream.
-However, in case you want to understand how that was done or want to do it yourself, you can uncomment the commands for building and deploying the Lambda function, from the UserData section of the CloudFormation template before executing it and then run the same commands yourself from the EC2 instance, or even from your own local machine after installing all the pre-requisite software.**
+**Note - As part of the CloudFormation template, we have already built and deployed the Lambda Function that will process the incoming Database Activity Streams records from the Kinesis Data Stream.**

+**However, in case you want to understand how that was done or want to do it yourself, you can uncomment the commands for building and deploying the Lambda function, from the UserData section of the CloudFormation template before executing it and then run the same commands yourself from the EC2 instance, or even from your own local machine after installing all the pre-requisite software.**
-The EC2 instance that was created by running the CloudFormation template has all the software that is needed to deploy the Lambda function.

-The AWS SAM CLI is a serverless tool for building and testing Lambda applications.
+**The following are the software that need to be installed if you are planning to try it out on your own machine**

 * Java - On the EC2 instance, we have installed the version of Java that you selected.
-We have installed Amazon Corrretto JDK of the version that you had selected at the time of specifying the input parameters in the Cloudformation template.
+We have installed Amazon Corretto JDK of the version that you had selected at the time of specifying the input parameters in the Cloudformation template.
 At the time of publishing this pattern, only Java versions 11, 17 and 21 are supported by AWS SAM
 * Maven - On the EC2 machine, we have installed Maven (https://maven.apache.org/install.html)
-* AWS SAM CLI - We have installed the AWS SAM CLI (https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
+* AWS SAM CLI - We have installed the AWS SAM CLI (https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
+The AWS SAM CLI is a serverless tool for building and testing Lambda applications.

+The EC2 instance that was created by running the CloudFormation template has all the software that is needed to deploy the Lambda function.

 We have also cloned the Github repository for serverless-patterns on the EC2 machine already by running the below command